Delaunay-type hypersurfaces in cohomogeneity one manifolds

 For this action, the only cases in which one of our normality assumptions is satisfied is when $k$ or $n-k$ is equal to $1$, corresponding respectively to $\K_-$ or $\K_+$ being normal in $\G$, giving principal orbits $\G/\Hs=S^1\times S^{n-1}$.
-Thus, our result implies existence of rotationally symmetric Delaunay type hypersurfaces in $S^{n+1}$ diffeomorphic to $S^1\times S^{n-1}$ and not congruent to Clifford tori.
-These Delaunay type hypersurfaces are part of larger classes discussed in Subsections~\ref{subsub:nonesssph} and \ref{subsec:kprod}.
+Thus, our result implies existence of rotationally symmetric Delaunay-type hypersurfaces in $S^{n+1}$ diffeomorphic to $S^1\times S^{n-1}$ and not congruent to Clifford tori.
+These Delaunay-type hypersurfaces are part of larger classes discussed in Subsections~\ref{subsub:nonesssph} and \ref{subsec:kprod}.

 Despite our result only applying in this subcase, it is known that for any choice of $k$ and $n$ there are infinitely many bifurcation values for the family \eqref{eq:clifftori} accumulating at both endpoints of $M/\G=[0,\pi/2]$.
 More precisely, there exist two converging sequences $t_q^\pm$ of bifurcation instants for the family \eqref{eq:clifftori},